badr07X/Synthetic-multivariate-time-series-generation-from-real-data/README.md

 When: After the missing values are imputed, generation can help to create new samples for training purposes, particularly if you're working with generative models like DMs or GANs.

 In summary:

 Imputation first ensures that your data is complete and consistent before generating new data points.
 Generation second allows you to create new data based on the now-complete dataset.
 In some cases, you may have to loop between the two processes (e.g., impute, generate, then re-impute if new missing data appears during generation), but the usual sequence is to impute missing data before generating new data.

+3. Generation and Metadata

+Role of Metadata: Metadata can play an even more significant role in data generation because generative models rely on the underlying patterns in the data to generate new samples.
+Metadata can provide constraints and information about the features being generated.

+For example, metadata can help:

+Conditional generation: Generate new samples conditioned on certain attributes or context (e.g., generating new data for a specific time period or category).

+Feature dependencies: Ensure that the relationships between generated features are consistent with the original data.

+Data structure: Define the dimensionality or feature set of the generated data to match the real data.

+Use of Metadata in Generation: Generative models like GANs or DMs can be conditioned on metadata to create realistic samples.

+In time series generation, you might use timestamps as part of the metadata to create new time series data that follows the same temporal patterns.